Health Arts: Practical Nursing Emphasis (HN)

 - More Information about Health Arts: Practical Nursing Emphasis

-This 17-month major is designed to prepare graduates to enter the field of practical nursing or to continue their nursing education at the associate or baccalaureate level.
-Graduates who successfully complete the program are eligible to take the Practical Nursing licensing exam (NCLEX-PN) and work under the direction of a licensed registered nurse, licensed physician, or dentist.
+This 17-month major, once select, is designed to prepare graduates to enter the field of practical nursing or to continue their nursing education at the associate or baccalaureate level.
+Graduates who successfully complete the program are eligible to take the National Council Licensing Exam (NCLEX-PN) for practical nursing and work under the direction of a licensed registered nurse, licensed physician, or dentist.
 Practical Nursing education is a process through which the student has the opportunity to acquire knowledge, skills, attitudes, and judgment in order to provide safe nursing care.
 Classroom instruction in theory and basic nursing skills is provided on campus.
-Clinical experiences are obtained at area hospitals, nursing homes, and health care agencies.
+Clinical experiences are obtained at area hospitals, nursing homes, and other health care agencies.
 Under the guidance of College faculty, students gain valuable experience in the care of clients of all ages.
-Those wishing to enter this major in preparation for continuing into the associate's or bachelor's degree major can read more about our LPN to RN Advanced Placement option.
+Those wishing to enter this major in preparation for continuing into the associate or bachelor of science in nursing degree major can read more about our LPN to RN Advanced Placement option.

 Graduates of the program find jobs in a variety of health care settings, such as: hospitals, extended care facilities, home health agencies, state and federal health related facilities, private duty nursing and in physician and dentist office private settings.
 Completion of this major and earning an associate of applied science degree could help graduates advance within an organization, enjoy more job related options or have a competitive advantage for jobs or promotions.